-cument (or combination of documents) an event organiser ts to Council detailing how they plan to run an Event plans may be short or long depending on the complexity event and will cover areas outlined in this guide.
-An event plan is uired for a wedding.
+submits to Council detailing how they plan to run an event.
+Event plans may be short or long depending on the complexity of an event and will cover areas outlined in this guide.
+An event plan is not required for a wedding.

+The document (or combination of documents) an event organiser

+3. Preparing your event

+Events Team

-Introduction Events Team The team within Camden Council who manage all internal and external events held within the Camden Local Government area excluding filming, weddings and personal.
-The Events team is referred to throughout this document and will be your contact if you wish to 1.
-Introduction Planning your event organise an event in any of Council's public spaces.
-2. Planning your Preparing your event plan Fundraising activity Any activity which aims to collect money for, or on behalf of, a Registered Charity Organisation.
-3. Preparing you plan Public safety Filming The recording of images, including but not limited to film, video, digital or electronically for the purposes of exhibition and/or broadcast (television, cinema, internet, etc.).
+The team within Camden Council who manage all internal and external events held within the Camden Local Government area excluding filming, weddings and personal.
+The Events team is referred to throughout this document and will be your contact if you wish to organise an event in any of Council's public spaces.

+Fundraising activity

+Any activity which aims to collect money for, or on behalf of, a Registered Charity Organisation.

+Filming

+The recording of images, including but not limited to film, video, digital or electronically for the purposes of exhibition and/or broadcast (television, cinema, internet, etc.).
 This does not include still photography.

+Filming Approval

-4. Public safety Permits and other considerations Filming Approval Approval for filming activities on public land is issued by Camden Council.
-Unless in accordance with an approval, a person must not conduct any filming that exceeds the low impact criteria (as listed 5.
-Permits and or consideration Waste management on the filming applications web page).
-Filming is not considered an event and does not require an event application however will require a filming application to be completed online: 6.
-Waste manage Food safety www.camden.nsw.gov.au/whats-on/visit-camden/filming- application-form/ 7.
-Food safety Glossary Goods Refers to any item(s) for sale and may include food.
-Glossary Handbill A leaflet, brochure, place card, notice, book, pamphlet, newspaper or other printed material.
-0. olossaly Useful documents Public place An area that is used by the public as common ground.
+Approval for filming activities on public land is issued by Camden Council.
+Unless in accordance with an approval, a person must not conduct any filming that exceeds the low impact criteria (as listed on the filming applications web page).
+Filming is not considered an event and does not require an event application however will require a filming application to be completed online:

+www.camden.nsw.gov.au/whats-on/visit-camden/filming-

+application-form/

+Goods

+Refers to any item(s) for sale and may include food.

+Handbill

+A leaflet, brochure, place card, notice, book, pamphlet, newspaper or other printed material.

+Public place

+An area that is used by the public as common ground.
 The public is entitled to have access to all common ground areas of the local government area.
-Public place also extends to the following: any place prescribed by Council as a public place, other than an interior part of a building which is not occupied by Camden Council or a public body unless that part has been prescribed by Council; any place to which the public have or are permitted to have access upon payment for admittance, but not including a shopping centre; any park, garden reserve or other place of public recreation or resort; any vacant land or vacant space adjoining any road; or a Camden Council building.
-9. Useful docum Promotional activity Any concept that promotes a product or service, but does not include selling the product, service or any associated merchandise.
+Public place also extends to the following:

+- any place prescribed by Council as a public place, other than an interior part of a building which is not occupied by Camden Council or a public body unless that part has been prescribed by Council; - any place to which the public have or are permitted to have access upon payment for admittance, but not including a shopping centre; - any park, garden reserve or other place of public recreation or resort; - any vacant land or vacant space adjoining any road; or - a Camden Council building.

+Promotional activity

+Any concept that promotes a product or service, but does not include selling the product, service or any associated merchandise.
 Giveaways of sample sized products or merchandise are acceptable.

+Organisation

-Registered Charity Organisation An organisation, or a third party organisation, that collects money or pledges on behalf of a RCO, which is registered with the Fair Trading NSW.
-Risk The probability and consequences of occurrence, for example injury or illness.
+Registered Charity An organisation, or a third party organisation, that collects money or pledges on behalf of a RCO, which is registered with the Fair Trading

+Risk

+The probability and consequences of occurrence, for example injury or illness.
 Risk depends on such factors as the nature of the hazard, the degree of exposure, the potential consequences and individual characteristics such as susceptibility to hazardous substances.

-Site plan

-Stakeholders

-Sellina
+3. Preparing your event